 5. Leafy Green Vegetables

 One of our most powerful allies in cleansing the liver, leafy greens can be eaten raw, cooked, or juiced.
-Extremely high in plant chlorophylls, greens suck up environmental toxins from the blood stream.
-With their distinct ability to neutralize heavy metals, chemicals and pesticides, these cleansing foods offer a powerful protective mechanism for the liver.
+Extremely high in chlorophyll, greens soak up environmental toxins from the blood stream.
+With their distinct ability to neutralize heavy metals, chemicals, and pesticides, these cleansing foods offer a powerful protective mechanism for the liver.

-Try incorporating leafy greens such as bitter gourd, arugula, dandelion greens, spinach, mustard greens, and chicory into your diet.
-This will help increase the creation and flow of bile, the substance that removes waste from the organs and blood.
+Incorporate leafy greens such as bitter gourd, arugula, dandelion greens, spinach, mustard greens, and chicory into your diet.
+This will increase creation and flow of bile — the substance that removes waste from the organs and blood.

 8. Olive Oil

-Cold-pressed organic oils such as olive, hemp and flax-seed are great for the liver, when used in moderation.
-They help the body by providing a lipid base that can suck up harmful toxins in the body.
-In this way, it takes some of the burden off the liver in terms of the toxic overload many of us suffer from.
+Cold-pressed organic oils such as olive, hemp, and flaxseed are great for the liver when used in moderation.
+They help the body by providing a lipid base that can absorb harmful toxins in the body.
+In this way, they take some of the burden off the liver.

 10. Cruciferous Vegetables

-Eating broccoli and cauliflower will increase the amount of glucosinolate in your system, adding to enzyme production in the liver.
-These natural enzymes help flush out carcinogens, and other toxins, out of our body which may significantly lower risks associated with cancer.
+Broccoli and cauliflower are good sources of glucosinolate, which supports enzyme production in the liver.
+These natural enzymes flush carcinogens and other toxins from the body, and may significantly lower risks associated with cancer.

-These citrus fruits contain very high amounts of vitamin C, which aids the body in synthesizing toxic materials into substances that can be absorbed by water.
-Drinking freshly-squeezed lemon or lime juice in the morning helps stimulate the liver.
+These citrus fruits are high in vitamin C, which aids the body in synthesizing toxic materials into substances that can be absorbed by water.
+Drinking freshly-squeezed lemon or lime juice in the morning can stimulate the liver.

-Holding high amounts of the amino acid arginine, walnuts aid the liver in detoxifying ammonia.
-Walnuts are also high in glutathione and omega-3 fatty acids, which support normal liver cleansing actions.
-Make sure you chew the nuts well (until they are liquefied) before swallowing.
+High in the amino acid arginine, walnuts support the liver in detoxifying ammonia.
+Walnuts are also high in glutathione and omega-3 fatty acids, which support normal liver cleansing.[13, 14] Make sure you chew the nuts until they are liquefied before swallowing.

-Much like broccoli and cauliflower, eating cabbage helps stimulate the activation of two crucial liver detoxifying enzymes that help flush out toxins.
-Try eating more kimchi, coleslaw, cabbage soup, and sauerkraut are great cabbage-foods to add to your diet.
+Much like broccoli and cauliflower, eating cabbage stimulates liver detoxifying enzymes that help flush out toxins.
+Kimchi, coleslaw, cabbage soup, and sauerkraut are great cabbage-foods to add to your diet.

-The liver's favorite spice.
+Turmeric is the liver's favorite spice.
 Try adding some of this detoxifying goodness into your next lentil stew or veggie dish for an instant liver pick-me-up.
-Turmeric helps boost liver detox, by assisting enzymes that actively flush out dietary carcinogens.
+Turmeric helps boost liver detoxification by assisting enzymes that actively flush out dietary toxins.

 Tips For Doing a Liver Cleanse